 - Have weekly team-meetings to see what has been done and what will be done during the next week.
-Recalculate plans, if necessary.
+After the weekly team-meeting, you may have to recalculate plans.
 It’s not the end of the world if you do – you’re being flexible.

 - Think in the moment.
 Problems, new ideas, customer suggestions – everything is easier to deal with when you are not stuck with long-term plans.